Definition of Human Trafficking

-- Some estimates put the number of people living in slavery worldwide at 27 million, though the actual number is difficult to estimate due to underreporting, and the hidden nature of trafficking.
+- Some estimates put the number of people living in slavery worldwide at 27 million, although the actual number is difficult to estimate due to under-reporting, and the hidden nature of trafficking.

-- *In 2012 the National Human Trafficking Resource Center (NHTRC) received 20,652 calls, more than any previous year, an average of 10 potential human trafficking cases every day in 2012.
+- *In 2012, the National Human Trafficking Resource Center (NHTRC) received 20,652 calls, more than any previous year, for an average of 10 potential human trafficking cases every day in 2012.

 - *California was the top state in calls to the National Human Trafficking Resource Center in 2011.

-- *The National Human Trafficking Resource Center reported in 2011 that 67% of cases identified through their hotline were sex trafficking and almost 23% were labor trafficking, with another 30% being identified as another form of labor exploitation, with the possibility of vulnerability to labor trafficking.
+- *The National Human Trafficking Resource Center reported in 2011 that 67% of cases identified through their hotline were sex trafficking and almost 23% were labor trafficking.
+Another 30% were identified as a form of labor exploitation, with the possible vulnerability of being labor trafficking.

 - *In 2012, the top reported types of trafficking from NHTRC calls were pimp controlled trafficking, commercial front brothel, escort/delivery service, domestic work, sales crews, and agriculture/farming.